 To illustrate each step for developing a search strategy, the example used in the following 11 steps is (with a slight adaptation):

-Other universities have developed extensive guides on building search strategies:
+Other Australian universities have developed extensive guides on building search strategies:

 These videos from the Medical Library at Yale University outline how to build search strategies for a systematic review: